This post may contain affiliate links. Please read our disclosure policy.

 This light and spicy fresh ginger tea is probably best known as a winter drink during cold and flu season.
 However, it is lovely at any time of the year and works as a morning pick-me-up or evening soother (it helps with digestion, too).
 It is incredibly simple to make using just a few cupboard essentials and ginger.
 Plus, there are many ways to boost the flavor and make this ginger tea recipe even more irresistible.

-I love to make mine with added lemon every single time and a small drizzle of honey.
-Occasionally I then mix things up with some additional flavors like cinnamon or turmeric.
+I love to make mine with lemon added every single time and a small drizzle of honey.
+Occasionally, I mix things up with additional flavors like cinnamon or turmeric.

 Watch how to make fresh ginger tea